harrybrwn/config/README.md

 Keep in mind that **function call order matters** here.
-Calling `config.BindToFlagSet` before `config.SetConfig` means that there is no current config struct and will most likely result in a segmentation-fault.
+Calling `config.BindToFlagSet` before `config.SetConfig` means that there is no current config struct and will most likely result in a nil pointer panic.

 ```sh
 $ go run ./test.go -help